ShaunWu25/ShaunWu25.github.io/_posts/2020-03-08-Buckling-Simulation.md

 As reminders, there are a few things I want to point out for using Karamba in such simulations.
 1. Shell structure was selected as a cross-section element with a constant height.
 Karamba doesn't support volumetric elements.
 2. Spring cross-section was applied at the footing in order to define the stiffness relation over the buckling shapes.
-3. Karamba's calculations are based on the assumptions of small displacements in ratio of about 10% compared to cross-section's dimension.
+3. Karamba's FEA calculations are based on the assumptions of small displacements in ratio of about 10% compared to cross-section's dimension.

 <img src="{{site.url}}/assets/2003_BucklingSimulation/200312_sequence.jpg" style="display: block; margin: auto;" />